MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/how-to-register-a-library-with-the-object-manager.md

 manager: jmartens
 ms.technology: vs-ide-sdk
 ---
-# How to: Register a library with the object manager
+# Register a library with the object manager

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
 Symbols-browsing tools, such as **Class View**, **Object Browser**, **Call Browser** and **Find Symbol Results**, enable you to view symbols in your project or in external components.
 The symbols include namespaces, classes, interfaces, methods, and other language elements.
 The libraries track these symbols and expose them to the Visual Studio object manager that populates the tools with the data.